kpine/zwave-js-server-docker/README.md

 - `S0_LEGACY_KEY`: The network key for the S0 (Legacy) security class.
 This replaces the deprecated `NETWORK_KEY` variable.
 - `USB_PATH`: The device path of the Z-Wave USB controller.
 Defaults to `/dev/zwave`.
 Use of this variable is unnecessary if the controller device path is mapped from the host as `/dev/zwave`.
 - `FIRMWARE_UPDATE_API_KEY`: The API key used to access the Z-Wave JS Firmware Update Service.
 By default, no key is configured.
 Usually it is not necessary to configure this, unless you are a commercial user.
 See the [Firmware Update API Key](#firmware-update-api-key) section for details.
+- `ENABLE_DNS_SD`: Set this to `true` to enable DNS Service Discovery.
+The default is disabled.
+Enabling this only works if you are using host networking.

 ### Directories